 I must say that I was wowed by the Aiguille Rouge and its unobstructed panoramic views.
 I’ll get back to that later.

 The summit is the culminating point of the famous ski domain Les Arcs.
-Part of the commune of Bourg-Saint-Maurice, the resort is accessible in Summer and Winter by the road but also via the funicular Les Arcs’ Express.
+Part of the commune of Bourg-Saint-Maurice, the resort is accessible in Summer and Winter by road and via the funicular Les Arcs’ Express.

 - Arc 1600, accessible from Bourg-Saint-Maurice by the road or via the funicular.

-- Arc 1800, on the edge of the forest, it dominates the Middle Tarentaise.
+- Arc 1800 dominates the Middle Tarentaise on the edge of the forest.

-- Arc 1950, the latest addition to the domain with beautiful and exclusive 5 stars holiday residences.
+- Arc 1950 is the latest addition to the domain with beautiful and exclusive 5 stars holiday residences.

 - Arc 2000, built in 1979, its daring architecture contrasts sharply with the natural environment.

 Les Arcs is part of the gigantic Paradiski ski domain, one of the largest in the world.
-Les Arcs are linked to the resort of Peisey-Vallandry, which are in turn linked to the Grande Plagne domain via the Vanoise Express cable car.
+The resort is linked to that of Peisey-Vallandry, which is in turn connected to the Grande Plagne domain via the Vanoise Express cable car.

 Les Arcs in Summer

-In the Summer season, Les Arcs offers a large range of sport activities: hiking, horse-riding, swimming, trampoline, archery, fitness, cardio-training, step, zumba, stretching, aquagym, circus shows, adventure forest, mini-golf, inflatable structures, paragliding…
+In the summer, Les Arcs offers an extensive range of sports activities: hiking, horse-riding, swimming, trampoline, archery, fitness, cardio-training, step, Zumba, stretching, aqua gym, circus shows, adventure forest, mini-golf, inflatable structures, paragliding…

 There is something for everyone’s taste.
 Something for all ages.
 That makes Les Arcs one of the best family-friendly resorts in the French Alps.